Cal52/engage22.kensho-/README.md

 ## About the challenge
 ## Microsoft Engage 2022
-#### Develop an application to demonstrate how the Automotive Industry could harness data to take informed decisions.
+#### Problem Statement : Develop an application to demonstrate how the Automotive Industry could harness data to take informed decisions.

 You could choose to use the data set provided, or use any open-source data set available you might have access to, or create your own.